netobserv/documents/loki_operator.md

 If your pods hang in `Pending` state, you should double check their status using `oc describe` We recommand to use size: 1x.extra-small but this still requires a lot of resources.
 You can decrease them in internal/manifests/internal/sizes.go and set `100m` for each CPUs and `256Mi` for each Memories
-// TODO: do the same without modifying code?
-When extra-small is still too small, single nodes / kind?

 - Certificate errors in Gateway logs
 Check [ZeroSSL.com CA with acme.sh](./hack_dex.md#zerosslcom-ca-with-acmesh)